 Whether computers are turned off, moved, or transitioned to remote access, it’s important to communicate any changes to students.
 LabStats offers 3 solutions to help students find the resources they need:

-- LabMaps – Indicate remote and in-person computers on a map displayed on digital signage or your school website.
+- LabMaps – Add a list of priority software to a computer lab map displayed on digital signage or your school website.

 - LabFind – Direct students to labs with specialty software via a mobile app.